A Tale of Two Cities (musical): Awards and nominations

-Production

-The hardest role to cast for the Broadway production was Lucie Manette.
-Brandi Burkhardt was persuaded by Barbour at a dinner outing to audition, which had not been cast.
-With many hopeful Lucies, Barbour had to arrange for Burkhardt to be seen in between auditions.

-Many of the shows stars stayed with the show for several years.
-Natalie Toro (Madame DeFarge), Nick Wyman (Barsad), Craig Bennett (Cruncher), Rob Richardson (performed Sydney Carton), Les Minski (Marquis / the Narrator in the Little Shubert Production), Rebecca Robbins and several others had stayed with the show as early as the first major NYC workshop in 1999.
-James Barbour joined along in 2004.

-James Barbour helped secure that Tale could receive its world premiere at the distinguished Asolo Repertory Theatre in Sarasota.

-The song "Resurrection Man" had made it from earlier readings & workshops until Broadway previews, when it was cut.
-Critics listed the song as stopping the plot, but was a nice fun-filling moment.
-It is offered as an optional scene and song in the Samuel French acting edition and many productions do include it.

-Producers for the Broadway production included David Bryant, Alex Santoriello, Ron Sharpe & Barbra Russell and performer Natalie Toro, all of whom performed in the Broadway production of Les Misérables in its opening years together, at the Broadway Theatre.

 Recordings

 In 2002, executive producers Sharpe & Russell released a concept recording, featuring Alex Santoriello as Sydney (and Dr. Mannette), with Christiane Noll as Lucie, J. Mark McVey as Ernest DeFarge and Natalie Toro as Madame DeFarge.

 A Tale of Two Cities: In Concert, starring James Barbour, Brandi Burkhardt, Natalie Toro and Kevin Earley of the Broadway company, with several other Americans and British ensemble and featured roles aired on television on PBS in December 2009, and is available on DVD.
 There is also a studio cast recording, an International Studio Cast of A Tale of Two Cities starring this cast, available.